VishwanthBarma/ConnectFour/README.md

 ⛳️ Using Python.
 ⛳️ Intermediate Level.

-->📌 Note- In this game, the user should input number of rows and columns(within the mentioned range) instead of fixed rows/columns like other COnnectFour games.
+->📌 Note- In this game, the user should input number of rows and columns(within the mentioned range) instead of fixed rows/columns like other ConnectFour games.

 # A Simple Game